 SOUTHEAST FLORIDA WALK EVENT DESCRIPTIONS

 GENERAL DESCRIPTION: Seven Walks of 5/6 km & 10/11 km are in Southeast Florida.
 All walks are registered online and are $3 for IVV/AVA credit $2 for no credit.
 Parking fees apply in West Palm, Ft.
 Lauderdale, Key West, and Miami South Beach if driving.
 Wheelchairs and strollers are acceptable.
 Pets are allowed if leashed but there are beach restrictions that apply in each county.
 Please carry water.
 Walk during daylight hours.
 Trail Rating is 1A for all except for Boca Raton, which is 1C.
-Contact: Mike Lanpher; Phone: 407.304.6394; Email: firstname.lastname@example.org.Email: email@example.com.
+See the event pictures below.
+Contact: Mike Lanpher; Phone: 407.304.6394; Email: email@example.com.Email: firstname.lastname@example.org.

-DIRECTIONS: The directions to each start point in the cities will be provided with the walk instructions.
+DIRECTIONS: The directions to each start point in the cities are provided with the walk instructions.
 West Palm and Palm Beach are off I-95 exit 70, Delray Beach is off exit 51, Boca Raton Beach is off Exit 44, Ft Lauderdale is off Exit 26, and Miami South Beach is off Exit 4, and Key West is at the southern tip of the Keys on US 1.

-West Palm Beach: Trail passes the 100-year-old St. Anne church, Norton Museum, the Opera House, the Theater at CityPlace, Palm Beach Atlantic University and strolls along Lake Worth and its marina.
+West Palm Beach: Trail passes the 120-year-old St. Anne church, Norton Museum, the Opera House, the Theater at CityPlace, Palm Beach Atlantic University and strolls along Lake Worth and its marina.
 Parking fees are required.

 Palm Beach: In Palm Beach you walk pass Flagler Museum and stroll along Lake Worth, then into and past some of the unusual streets and homes before seeing the Atlantic.
 Leave the ocean on Worth Ave. returning past the Breakers Hotel before finishing.
 The excellent Toojay's Original Gourmet Deli is near the start location.
+No restrooms at the start.

 Delray Beach: In Palm Beach County is one of the prettiest cities in the county.
 Start on Atlantic Ave., an interesting main street with many shops and restaurants.
 The walk goes through residential areas near and along the Intracoastal Waterway.
 It passes the beach along Atlantic Ocean and returns thru residential areas.
+Restrooms at the start.

 Boca Raton: Start at Mizner Park on US 1.
 Walk through the town's intercoastal residential areas, the Atlantic beach and upscale Mizner Park.
 The 5K walk goes from Mizner Park into residential areas.
+Restrooms near the start.

 Ft.
 Lauderdale is the largest city in Broward County and is the county seat.
 It is called the "Venice of America" because of the many canals and waterways through the city.
 The walk starts on the beautiful Riverwalk along the New River and goes on lively Las Olas Street.
 The start is a couple miles from the Cruise terminal.
 The walk passes a large number of the many boats moored in the area, is close to a unique museum, has many restaurants, and is shaded early AM and late afternoon.
+Restrooms at the start.
 Parking fees are required.

 Miami South Beach in Dade County is one of the most famous places in the world.
 There are hundreds of Art Deco style hotels and buildings.
 The walk passes many of them along Ocean Ave. and the beach by the Atlantic Ocean.
 Lincoln Mall Road is a pedestrian street with many shops and restaurants--a great place to walk.
 Enjoy the walk past the Marina and into beautiful South Pointe Park.
 The walk also goes past the Miami Beach Fillmore, the theater where Jackie Gleason did shows years ago.
 The Art Deco designs, history of the area, vibrant restaurants, Lincoln Road Mall shopping, and the spectacular beach are seen on the walk.
 There is more with Holocaust museums and Botanical Gardens, and just watching people on Ocean Ave.
+Restrooms within 1k of the start.
 Parking fees are required.

 See pictures from the South East Florida YREs!